Healthcare in Russia

 Wherever possible, expats should try to utilise private healthcare in Russia.
 Private facilities can be exorbitantly expensive, and expats will likely need to organise some form of private health insurance that includes emergency evacuation to elsewhere in Europe.

 Though once heralded as one of the best healthcare systems in the world and known for world-class medical innovations, public healthcare in Russia today is underfunded and falls well below the standards expected by most expats.
 Facilities are not of a very high standard, supplies can be scarce, and waiting times are almost always long.

 Many of the health professionals in the public system don’t speak English, which can be an issue for expats.
-Treatment in the public sector is supposed to be free of charge for all Russian citizens and foreigners with permanent residency, but it's not uncommon for doctors and nurses to withhold proper care unless they receive a bribe.
+Treatment in the public sector is supposed to be free of charge for all Russian citizens and foreigners with permanent residency.
+However, in the past, there have been reports of doctors withholding treatment unless they receive a bribe.

 Private healthcare in Russia

-It is vital that expats have adequate health insurance, either organised through their employer or independently, to cover the hefty fees.
+It is vital that expats have adequate health insurance to cover the hefty fees.
+This can be organised through their employer or independently.
 Expats should ensure that their insurance covers the specific facility which they would most likely visit, as many policies will only cover specific hospitals and clinics.

 No strong relationship exists between price and quality of private healthcare in Russia.
 The most expensive clinic may not be the best, and it’s advisable to source recommendations from other expats or reputable forums.
 Expats living in rural Russia will struggle to find internationally recognised private facilities, and may need to travel to the nearest city to receive reliable treatment.

 There is a good assortment of pharmacies in Russia.
 Some of these operate out of larger supermarkets, while some exist as standalone bodies and others are available online as ePharmacies.
 Larger cities like Moscow will have some 24 hour pharmacies as well as pharmacies with delivery services.